mtngrown/mtngrown.github.io/source/panzerblitz/games/situation-8-game-1.html.markdown

 ### Blunders

+What a brutal game.
+It took two or three weeks to get through.
+In part because I'm busy at work, but also because I made a determined effort to have a good showing for the Germans.

-Russians did not use their position well:
+Russians did not use their position as well as they could have:

 * The 122mm howitzer should bracket, one in Uschas or similar northern emplacement, the other on the south side of the board in the woods on